 To use reCAPTCHA v3 with your forms, you need the Gravity Forms WordPress plugin version 2.5 and above.
-So, get the latest version of the Gravity Forms plugin here and install it on your website.
+So, please get the latest version of the Gravity Forms plugin here and install it on your website.

 Then download the Gravity Forms reCAPTCHA v3 addon to work with your Form.

 You can access the Gravity form addon page on your WordPress dashboard.
-Click on Form from the sidebar menu, then click on an addon to access the Gravity Forms addon browser.
+Click Form from the sidebar menu, then click on an addon to access the Gravity Forms addon browser.

-Scroll down the page to find the reCAPTCHA v3 Gravity Forms addon and select it.
+Please scroll down the page to find the reCAPTCHA v3 Gravity Forms addon and select it.

-Once you find the Gravity Forms reCAPTCHA v3 addon, install and activate it.
+Once you find the Gravity Forms reCAPTCHA v3 addon, please install and activate it.
 After this, you must integrate your Gravity forms with Google reCAPTCHA v3 API services to make it work.